Back to articles

 Poisoned Intelligence

-While the agent is trapped in the deception grid, the defender has total visibility.
+While the agent is trapped in the deception grid, the defender has full visibility.
 Every packet that touches unused IP space is a confirmed indicator of reconnaissance.
 Near-zero false positives by architecture.
 No baseline learning period, no tuning.

 Detection kicks in at the kernel level.
-An eBPF filter attached to the traffic control ingress path intercepts the first SYN packet at wire speed, before it reaches userspace.
-From there, profiling rules track the source and analyze its behavior across connections.
-Alerts fire when the activity is determined malicious, not on the first packet alone.
+An eBPF filter intercepts the first SYN at wire speed, before it reaches userspace.
+Profiling rules then track the source across connections and fire alerts once malicious intent is confirmed, not on the first packet alone.
+Dozens of detection rules with MITRE ATT&CK mapping identify which tool did it and catch lateral movement attempts.
+Everything streams as structured JSON to your existing SIEM.

 While the defender collects all of this for the price of running a sensor, the attacker's costs compound at every stage:

-The cost shift back to the attacker:
+The cost shift back to the attacker (/16 deception grid, nmap -sV -T4):

 Standard NetworkDeception-Defended Network